 Governor Hickenlooper signed House Bill 15-1327, Limit Proxy Marriages to Military & Contractors, into law today, May 28 at 3:20 p.m.
 The signing ceremony took place at Cheyenne Mountain State Park, Visitor Center in Colorado Springs, CO 80926.
 Representative Kit Roupe, El Paso County Clerk and Recorder Chuck Broerman and other members from the community attended the bill signing ceremony.

 House Bill 15-1327, sponsored by Representatives Kit Roupé (R-Colorado Springs) and Joann Ginal (D-Fort Collins), and Senators Leroy Garcia (D-Pueblo) and John Cooke (R-Greeley), redefines proxy marriage in Colorado to only permit persons who are military personnel or military contractors located out of state or in another country to wed by proxy.
-Additionally, the new law requires both parties to the marriage be 18 years of age or older and at least one party is a Colorado resident.
+Additionally, the new law requires both parties to the marriage are 18 years of age or older and at least one party is a Colorado resident.
 The new law addresses concerns that Colorado’s previous relaxed proxy marriage requirements established a clearinghouse for human trafficking and presented a serious Homeland Security loophole.

 “I was very concerned that many missing children and young women in Colorado were falling victim to human trafficking and the loose proxy marriage laws in our state may have contributed to law enforcement’s inability to recover them,” said Roupe.
 “This new law is a major step in deterring human trafficking in Colorado and will help protect children and make our young women and their families safer.”